 - Proper selection of data objects and data and data models - Identification of attribute and functions and their encapsulation of these with in a class - Mechanism for representation of the content of each data object.
 Class diagrams may be used - Refinement of data design elements from requirement analysis to component level design. - Information hiding - A library of useful data structures and operations be developed.

-SOFTWARE ENGINEERING

-• Software design and PL should support the specification and
+• Software design and PL should support the specification and realization of abstract data types.

-Dept. of CSE 30 Page

-realization of abstract data types.